Easy Caramel Sauce Recipe

 To make the Easiest Salted Caramel Sauce:

 1. Combine all ingredients in a saucepan and simmer over low heat, whisking constantly or until thickened and no longer watery (6-9 minutes).
 Keep in mind it thickens more as it cools.
-Serve warm, at room temperature or chilled with refrigeration.
-Refrigerate in an airtight container up to 2 weeks.
-You can warm it slightly to make it more drizzle-able.

 P.S.
 That’s homemade vanilla extract you see up there.
 You only need to ingredients for it – so easy!
 It also makes for a great homemade gift!